Fractional kinetics equation from a Markovian system of interacting Bouchaud trap models: Introduction

 From the point of view of one-particle models, the literature on random walks converging to sub-diffusive processes is vast, and a prominent place is taken by the ${\rm BTM}$ (see \cite{ben-arous_cerny_dynamics_2006}, and references therein).
 Scaling limits of ${\rm BTM}$ have been studied (see, e.g., \cite{FIN02,BenArousCerny05, BarlowCerny, cernyEJP}), and the limiting processes are the so-called Fontes-Isopi-Newman (FIN) diffusion in $d=1$, and the fractional kinetics process in $d\ge 2$.

 The article~\cite{JaraLandimTeixeira} is the only one dealing with rigorous scaling limits for systems of many ${\rm BTM}$.
 There, the authors consider a system of \emph{independent} symmetric particles of this kind and, in $d=1$, obtain \eqref{eq:d=1} as a HL, i.e., the same HL that arises for the one-dimensional partial exclusion process in a heavy-tailed random environment as considered in this paper.
 Interacting ${\rm BTM}$ have not been studied so far: our model is the first example in this direction and it has the advantage of still satisfying stochastic duality.

+Let us emphasize that all previous works on hydrodynamic limits for many trap models went through the well established and developed formulation via martingale problems, combined with one- and two-block estimates as in, e.g., \cite{kipnis_scaling_1999}.
+While this formulation proved to be extremely effective in the derivation of local (in time) PDEs in the last three decades, these techniques do not easily extend to time-fractional limits (or, equivalently, to evolution equations associated to non-Markovian processes).
+In contrast, our approach via duality and stochastic representations of the solutions to time-fractional PDEs provides a direct connection between the pre-limit and the hydrodynamic limit, flexible enough so to include time-fractional setups.